Your Complete Guide to Last Mile Logistics

 With the benefit of economies of scale on the side of Amazon and UPS, the reality is that you need to reduce your overheads at every possible opportunity just to compete.

-The beauty of last mile delivery software is that they sync correctly with your online stores and order management systems and create routes based on the details of orders within those systems (order volume/size, delivery location, customer delivery time requests, etc.).
+The beauty of last mile delivery software is that it syncs seamlessly with your online stores and order management systems and creates routes based on the details of orders within those systems (order volume/size, delivery location, customer delivery time requests, etc.).

 The reality is that these solutions remove the need for full-time employees and are not prone to errors associated with manual data entry.